-Definition of Financial Management : It refers to the mobilization of the funds and putting the same into an efficient and effective use (utilization) in the form of productive investments where the objective of wealth maximization of the shareholders are accomplished.
-Thus the objective is not only to maximize the wealth of the Equity shareholders but also to create Value to them via a)Economic Value Addition to the shareholders b) making sure that Free Cash Flows are available to the equity investors cum c)to ensure that the Free cash flows are also available to the firm.
+Definition of Financial Management: It refers to the mobilization of the funds and putting the same into an efficient and effective use (utilization) in the form of productive investments where the objectives of wealth maximization of the shareholders are accomplished.
+Thus the objective is not only to maximize the wealth of the Equity shareholders but also to create Value to them via;

+- Economic Value Addition to the shareholders - Making sure that Free Cash Flows are available to the equity investors cum - To ensure that the Free cash flows are also available to the firm.